Goetta

 Directions

 • Combine sausage and water, mash sausage with potato masher.
-Bring it to a biol.
+Bring it to a boil.
 Stir in pinhead oatmeal, add bay leaf, onion, salt, pepper and sage.
 Simmer gently.
 Cook uncovered – stirring every 10 minutes.
 Cook about 1 1/2 hours.
 Remove bay leaf.
 Pour into loaf pan and cool.
 Store in refrigerator.
 Slice and fry to serve.

 Notes